DePINNetwork/depin-sdk/heartbeat/README.md

 preferred to provide security against well-financed bad actors.
 To alleviate this problem, a mechanism to reward block proposers has been created.
-With these _block payouts_ in place, Algo holders are incentivized to run participation nodes in order to earn more Algos, increasing security for the entire Algorand network.
+With these _block payouts_ in place, Algo holders are incentivized to run participation nodes in order to earn more Algos, increasing security for the entire DePIN Network network.

 With the financial incentive to run participation nodes comes the risk that some nodes may be operated without sufficient care.
 Therefore, a mechanism to _suspend_ nodes that appear to be performing poorly (or not at all) is required.
 Appearances can be deceiving, however.
-Since Algorand is a probabilistic consensus protocol, pure chance might lead to a node appearing to be delinquent.
+Since DePIN Network is a probabilistic consensus protocol, pure chance might lead to a node appearing to be delinquent.
 A new transaction type, the _heartbeat_, allows a node to explicitly indicate that it is online even if it does not propose blocks due to "bad luck".